nlenno1/funnier_bones/README.md

 ## Content

-Spider animation was a modified version of this [CodePen](https://codepen.io/SofiaSergio/pen/geGqBa) Pumpkin CSS was modified version of the one found in this [tutorial](https://thecodeplayer.com/walkthrough/pure-css-pumpkin)
+* Spider animation was a modified version of this [CodePen](https://codepen.io/SofiaSergio/pen/geGqBa) Pumpkin CSS was modified version of the one found in this [tutorial](https://thecodeplayer.com/walkthrough/pure-css-pumpkin)

-Zoo game code is a modified version and mix of code from https://codepen.io/luismsf/pen/gEKku and https://codepen.io/punkydrewster713/pen/WNrXPrb
+* Zoo game code is a modified version and mix of code from https://codepen.io/luismsf/pen/gEKku and https://codepen.io/punkydrewster713/pen/WNrXPrb
 Game music is "A friendly ghost" by Arthur Benson from open source music website https://www.epidemicsound.com/

+* [Slider revolution](https://www.sliderrevolution.com/resources/css-text-animation/) code was used for guidance on how to use giff images as backgrounds.
+* [W3 schools](https://www.w3schools.com/) for assistance with text box animations.
+* [Stack Over Flow](https://stackoverflow.com/) was used for general troubleshooting.
 ## Media

+* [Clipart Library](http://clipart-library.com/) and [Pixabay](https://pixabay.com/illustrations/halloween-haunted-house-horror-836849/) was used for background images
+* [Giphy](https://giphy.com/gifs/lightning-strike-CKlafeh1NAxz35KTq4) was used for the giff image behind the text.
+* [Illustoon](https://illustoon.com/) images were used to create the Hackathon App image

 ## Acknowledgments